DarthFubuMVC/fubumvc/docs/source/topics/other/ravendb.rst

-.. _how-to-use-fubu-mvc-with-ravendb
+.. _how-to-use-fubu-mvc-with-ravendb:

 ===============================
-How To Use FubuMVC with RavenDB.
+How To Use FubuMVC with RavenDB
 ===============================

 This section is a brief introduction of how to setup your FubuMVC application